Invest in India FDI and Profit Repatriation – IT Sector

 The Companies Act of 2013 also creates several regulatory obligations for companies that want to use share buybacks:

-• The Articles of Association (AOA) for the Indian company should be amended to authorize share buybacks.
+• The Articles of Association (AOA) for the Indian company should be amended to authorise share buybacks.

-• Each buyback should be authorized through a special resolution passed at the general meeting of the respective company and completed within 12 months of any such resolution.
+• Each buyback should be authorised through a special resolution passed at the general meeting of the respective company and completed within 12 months of any such resolution.

-As per FEMA, pricing of shares should be as per internationally accepted pricing methodologies.
+As per FEMA, the pricing of shares should be as per internationally accepted pricing methodologies.

 Capital reduction

-Capital reduction is similar to share buyback however under capital reduction, there is no limit described as per companies act of 25% of share capital and free reserves for the financial year.
-Hence this method is used when amount exceeds share buyback limit as per Companies Act.
+Capital reduction is similar to share buyback however, under capital reduction, there is no limit described as per companies act of 25% of share capital and free reserves for the financial year.
+Hence this method is used when the amount exceeds the share buyback limit per the Companies Act.

 Exit from FDI

-*Indian here refers to Resident Indian as per definition of residential status provided by RBI
+*Indian here refers to Resident Indian as per the definition of residential status provided by RBI

-The form shall be filed with the Authorized Dealer bank within Sixty days transfer of capital instruments or receipt/remittance of funds whichever is earlier.
+The form shall be filed with the Authorized Dealer bank within Sixty days of the transfer of capital instruments or receipt/remittance of funds, whichever is earlier.

-The penalty for non-filing of FC-TRS is imposed by the way of Late Submission Fee (LSF)
+The penalty for non-filing of FC-TRS is imposed by way of a Late Submission Fee (LSF)

 * The % of LSF will be doubled every twelve months.